 The evils of email

 Another growing area of fraud is business email compromise (BEC), and it’s one that is growing quickly.
-The percentage of organizations targeted by BEC increased to 76% in 2020, showing that innovative and creative forms of fraud can break through old protections.
 BEC is a form of fraud that targets employees through email to gain access to company finances and deceive individuals into making money transfers.

-An example of BEC is when attackers gain access to an executive’s email account and then monitors their behavior.
-The attacker will identify when the executive is traveling or most vulnerable and send a note requesting payment or for an associate to click on a link that is malware.
+An example of BEC is when attackers gain access to an executive’s email account and then monitors their behavior over a period of time.
+The attacker will identify when the executive is traveling or most vulnerable and send a note requesting an associate make a payment or click on a malware link.

 So, how do you protect your business and employees from BEC?
 It’s important to have a plan in place and to leverage all the safeguarding tools available to your business.
 Ensure your employees have the proper education and training for fraud detection, which means having regular training with your team.
 We recommend you encourage questions among your team to create an atmosphere where employees feel free to share any unusual behavior or emails.